-The Remuneration Report provides a description of the implementation of the policy for 2023 for the Chairman, the Chief Executive Officer and the other Executive and Non-Executive Directors, considering transparency and compliance with the laws and regulations currently in force.
+The Remuneration Report provides a description of the implementation of the policy for 2024 for the Chairman, the Chief Executive Officer and the other Executive and Non-Executive Directors, considering transparency and compliance with the laws and regulations currently in force.

-No deviations or derogation from the decision-making process for the implementation of the Remuneration Policy approved by the Shareholders' Meeting on 7 June 2023 has taken place in 2023.
+No deviations or derogation from the decision-making process for the implementation of the Remuneration Policy approved by the Shareholders' Meeting on 19 June 2024 has taken place in 2024.
 Therefore, the total remuneration paid has been consistent with the approved Remuneration Policy, which has contributed to the long-term performance of the Company.
-In particular, the use of a variable component of the remuneration, split into a short-term (which embodies also environmental, social and governance sustainability goals) and a medium-long-term (share-based) component, makes the Remuneration Policy consistent with the creation of sustainable value for its shareholders and the growth of the market price of MFE's shares.
-For the drafting of this Remuneration Report, in order to take into account the outcome of the 2023 meeting vote, characterized by 69.45% of votes in favour, the methods of representation of the information were re-analysed with the aim of always guaranteeing maximum transparency and communication.
+In particular, the use of a variable component of the remuneration, split into a short-term (which embodies also environmental, social and governance sustainability goals) and a mediumlong-term (share-based) component, makes the Remuneration Policy consistent with the creation of sustainable value for its shareholders and the growth of the market price of MFE's shares.
+In evaluating the remuneration awarded to the Executive Directors, the Non-Executive Directors considered scenario analyses.
+Pursuant to these analyses, it considers the awarded remuneration appropriate.
+For the drafting of this Remuneration Report, in order to take into account the outcome of the 2024 meeting vote, characterized by a large consensus (99.81% of votes in favour), the methods of representation of the information were re-analysed and kept with the aim of always guaranteeing maximum transparency and communication.
 At present, the level of disclosure is the maximum possible which allows to balance a high level of information and transparency with the protection of price sensitive company information.
 The following paragraphs show the performance levels achieved with respect to the individual objectives of the short and medium-long-term variable components, identified in coherence with the group strategy.
+The paymix levels are presented in the following paragraph.